-You might remember reading about William C. Goudy Technology Academy on our top 5 Hidden Gems in Chicago article.
+You might remember reading about William C. Goudy Technology Academy on our top 5 Out-Performers in Chicago article.
 This K-8th school made our list of Top 5 Chicago public schools— and it’s not hard to understand why!

 With a 16.8 student-to-teacher ratio and a an impressive 40/40 diversity score, Goudy Technology Academy promises a tight-knit, vibrant community for learning of all kinds.
 What’s more, although GreatSchools awards Goudy only 6/10, its students from all grades score well above average on standardized tests when normalized for parent income.
 Our analysis shows that Goudy should score more like a 10/10.

 But raw test data has its limits.
 What does it feel like to be part of the Goudy community?
 How do teachers here collaborate with each other and with their parent base?
 What makes Goudy’s location unique?

 To learn the answers to these questions (and many more), we sat down with Goudy’s assistant principal, Mr. Bill Yeh.
 He gave us a behind-the-scenes look at the community, curriculum, and character of this one-of-a-kind school.